sebastiaanluca/puppetlabs-apt/README.md

   * 'daily': Runs update daily; that is, `apt-get update` runs if the value of `apt_update_last_success` is less than current epoch time - 86400.
 If the exec resource `apt_update` is notified, `apt-get update` runs regardless of this value.
   * 'weekly': Runs update weekly; that is, `apt-get update` runs if the value of `apt_update_last_success` is less than current epoch time - 604800.
 If the exec resource `apt_update` is notified, `apt-get update` runs regardless of this value.
   * 'reluctantly': Only runs `apt-get update` if the exec resource `apt_update` is notified.
 This is the default setting.
-* `disable_keys`: Disables the requirement for all packages to be signed.
-* `proxy_host`: Configures a proxy host and stores the configuration in /etc/apt/apt.conf.d/01proxy.
-* `proxy_port`: Configures a proxy port and stores the configuration in /etc/apt/apt.conf.d/01proxy.
 * `purge_sources_list`: If set to 'true', Puppet purges all unmanaged entries from sources.list.
 Accepts 'true' or 'false'.
 Defaults to 'false'.
 * `purge_sources_list_d`: If set to 'true', Puppet purges all unmanaged entries from sources.list.d.
 Accepts 'true' or 'false'.
 Defaults to 'false'.
 * `update_timeout`: Overrides the exec timeout in seconds for `apt-get update`.
 Defaults to exec default (300).
 * `update_tries`: Sets how many times to attempt running `apt-get update`.
 Use this to work around transient DNS and HTTP errors.
 By default, the command runs only once.
 * `sources`: Passes a hash to create_resource to make new `apt::source` resources.
-* `fancy_progress`: Enables fancy progress bars for apt.
-Accepts 'true', 'false'.
-Defaults to 'false'.

-####apt::unattended_upgrades

-* `origins`: The repositories from which to automatically upgrade included packages.
-* `blacklist`: A list of packages to **not** automatically upgrade.
-* `update`: How often, in days, to run `apt-get update`.
-* `download`: How often, in days, to run `apt-get upgrade --download-only`.
-* `upgrade`: How often, in days, to upgrade packages included in the origins list.
-* `autoclean`: How often, in days, to run `apt-get autoclean`.
-* `randomsleep`: How long, in seconds, to randomly wait before applying upgrades.

 ####apt::source